- 1 The objective of Hydro & Pneumatic Testing :

 - Effective communication should be established.

-- Access to the test area must be limited to essential personnel only – barriers, warning signs, PA announcement, patrolling the test boundaries.
+- Access to the test area must be limited to essential personnel only – barriers, warning signs, PA announcements, patrolling the test boundaries.

 - Pressuring equipment shall be provided with suitably calibrated pressure control/regulator devices.